 Likewise, flowers can set people at ease in what would otherwise be stressful situations.
 The calming effect of flowers at an accounting office may be quite welcome during tax season.
 Soft colors and casual arrangements can be reassuring in doctors’ or therapists’ waiting rooms.

 A stately arrangement in a classic color can convey confidence in a legal office.

 A multicolored bouquet might send a cheerful welcome in the setting of a bed-and-breakfast, hotel, or restaurant.

 Flowers in Real Estate Open Houses

 One of the most commonly overlooked places for floral arrangements that are still technically “in the office” is real estate open houses.
-Flowers reinforce the idea that a space is loved and cared about - which then helps would-be home buyers think about themselves caring for that space.
+Flowers reinforce the idea that space is loved and cared about - which then helps would-be home buyers think about themselves caring for that space.